bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 Next, we will try to identify GO terms connected to ChIP-Seq peaks calls using GREAT.
 We need BED files to use the GREAT portal.
 We will do the conversion on the Guillimin HPC.

-* In the IHEC Data Portal, go back to the grid page, and activate all track hubs.
+* In the IHEC Data Portal, go back to the grid page, and activate all track hubs if not done already.
+Also filter the tissues list to keep only "Bone Marrow" tissues.

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_activate_all_trackhubs.png)